equalitie/asio-ipfs/README.md

 ## Features

-* Semi-standard event loop
+* Boost.Asio based event loop
 * Supports callbacks, futures and coroutines
 * Cmake automatically downloads `golang` and `go-ipfs` + its dependencies

 ## Caveats/TODOs

-* There can currently be only one instance of `asio_ipfs::node`.
-* Destroying `asio_ipfs::node` will cancel all peding IPFS async operations, but they currently can't be cancelled individually.
+* Destroying `asio_ipfs::node` will cancel all peding IPFS async operations, but at the moment they can't be cancelled individually.
 * The `asio::io_service` can run in only one thread.
-* Only a subset of IPFS operations are currently supported, have a look at `asio_ipfs/node.h` for details.
+* Only a basic subset of IPFS operations are currently supported, have a look at `asio_ipfs/node.h` for details.
-* The `node::cat` opration currently returns the content as a whole (this is OK for small contents, but some kind of stream would be preferred for big ones)
+* The `node::cat` operation returns the content as a whole (this is OK for small contents, but some kind of stream would be preferred for big ones)